 We make many bold claims on our website.
 As interest in Sun Shrimp grows, and more and more people are discovering the amazing taste of Sun Shrimp, they want to know more about our company, our shrimp and our process.
-Could all our claims be really true?
+Could all our claims really be true?

 In the interest of full transparency, here are some answers to commonly asked questions: